mongolianprincess/CV/Readme.md

 Amy Yang
 ===========

-**Available for work full time as Javascript full stack software engineer remotely (Vancouver, Canada)**
+**Available for work full time as Javascript full stack software engineer remotely (Vancouver, Canada UTC-8:00)**

 Inquisitive and resourceful problem-solver with an articulate eye for detail.
 Having trained as an architect, I fell in love with the power of technology to turn ideas into scalable solutions that can transform people's lives.
 I am passionate about making sustainable software (simplicity over complexity) and building a diversified knowledge sharing community.

-I am seeking opportunity as a full stack software engineer to continue learning and making everyday life a tiny bit better via tech with a people centric focus on software craftspersonship.
-Eager to share my fresh perspective and contribute to a dynamic team that values collaboration, innovation and open source development.
+I am seeking opportunity as a full stack software engineer to continue learning and making everyday life a tiny bit better via tech with a people centric focus on software crafting.
+I am eager to share my fresh perspective and contribute to a dynamic team that values collaboration, innovation and creating open spaces for .

 Work Experience
 ----------------

 **Tes Global** | London, UK | 2016 - present | *Software engineer*

-- Staff pulse well-being survey (06/2020 - 12/2020) : Ownership in delivering user centric product (annual 350K subscription revenue) to enable school leaders to send out anonymised surveys for staff well being.
-Responsible for refactoring domain driven key context by scaffolding through entire layers of the application from postgres database, sequelize, node.js server, to react frontend components
+- Staff pulse well-being survey (06/2020 - 12/2020) : Ownership in delivering user centric product (annual 350K subscription revenue) to enable school leaders to send out anonymized surveys for staff well being.
+Responsible for refactoring domain driven key context by scaffolding through entire layers of the application from *postgres database, sequelize, node.js server, to react frontend components*

-- SEO optimisation (09/2019 - 01/2020) : improved SEO search ranking by collaborating with designers, SEO specialist and marketing by implementing internationalised SEO block in Tes homepage alongside performance monitoring. *node, ES6, react, webpack, image optimisation, responsive design*
+- SEO optimization (09/2019 - 01/2020) : improved SEO search ranking by collaborating with designers, SEO specialist and marketing by implementing internationalized SEO block in Tes homepage alongside performance monitoring. *node, ES6, react, webpack, image optimization, responsive design*

 - Launched social network product (01/2018 - 09/2019) : Experience in building a failed social network product to increase teacher connectivity using MVP agile iterations and user testings.
 Developed service architecture pattern and frontend best practices.
 Contributed to Tes open source library [seguir](https://github.com/tes/seguir) - an API for simple social network concept with cassandra for back-end. *node, ES6, cassandra, mongodb, rabbitmq, react*

-- Tes rebranding (2017 - 2018) : enhanced micro-service frontend architecture.
-Collaborated with designers to build standardised style / component library, and evangelised new rebrand front-end practices and responsive design amongst distributed engineering team. *vanilla javascript, templating library, built tools, sass, css, react, storybook, babel*
+- Tes re-branding (2017 - 2018) : enhanced micro-service frontend architecture.
+Collaborated with designers to build standardized style / component library, and evangelized new re-brand frontend practices and responsive design amongst distributed engineering team. *vanilla javascript, templating library, built tools, sass, css, react, storybook, babel*

 **Fletcher Priest Architects** | London, UK | 2005 to 2006 | 2013 - 2015 | *Project Architect*